 This company was called Vanpere for the scientist that first started it.
 He used these now useless criminals for his own use— for science.
 Used to try to find cures of the diseased and infected world.
 They were so close to finding one but never saw the true dangers until it was too late.

 “Doctor! ” Came a loud and excited voice.
-His footsteps run through the white halls and past the multitude of doors that hide their poor suffering victims.
+His footsteps ran through the white halls and past the multitude of doors that hid their poor, suffering victims.